Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 #### 2. Add Virtual Environment and Python Packages

-Install [Python 3.4](http://go.microsoft.com/fwlink/?linkid=516990) if not done aready.
+Install [Python 3.4](http://go.microsoft.com/fwlink/?linkid=516990) if not done already.

 1) Open the Visual Studios.
 On the right top corner, click **Sign In**.
 Provide your azure subscription(portal.microsoft.com) credentials.